4anti/Roblox-Fastflag-Manager/README.md

 ## 🎮 How to Use

-1. **Search**: Use the search bar to find specific FFlags or browse categories.
+1. **Search**: Use the search bar to find specific FFlags or browse categories!
-2. **Presets**: Drag and drop presets to reorder priority.
-High-priority presets override lower ones.
+2. **Presets**: Drag and drop presets, reorder them, share them!
 3. **Keybinds**: Assign hotkeys to toggle specific flags or presets instantly while in-game.
 4. **Apply**: Click the 'Apply' button to inject settings into your Roblox client.